jo0704/Programming_Project/README.md

 # Programming Project: Spelling normalisation of historical English to English

+## Introduction

-Comparing 3 different approaches to normalize Historical English words from ARCHER Corpus (1600-1700)
+This project aims to compare 3 different approaches to normalize Historical English words from the ARCHER Corpus (1600-1700).
+The first approach adapts a script provided by Peter Norvig (https://norvig.com/spell-correct.html).
+The spelling corrector uses the Levenshtein distance to correct words in Historical English.
+This basic edit distance approach will serve as the baseline in the present project. \
+The second approach I set out to do was a character-level recurrent sequence-to-sequence model.
+However, due to complications while training and testing the model, the task could not be completed and therefore only parts of this approach are made available in a Jupyter notebook. \
+The third approach uses a state-of-the-art encoder-decoder model for NMT named Nematus (Sennrich et al. 2017).

 ## 1. Norvig Spelling Corrector: edit distance approach